Skip to main content

 The researchers argue that, for the foreseeable future, the more realistic goal is not an "AI scientist" replacing human experts, but a "research assistant" automating specific workflow steps.

-The CritPt benchmark, assembled by more than 50 physicists across 30 institutions, pushes AI beyond textbook recall toward the kind of open‑ended problems a graduate student would tackle.
-Models were asked to address original, unpublished research questions that mirror early‑stage PhD work.
-In an independent evaluation by Artificial Analysis, Google’s Gemini 3 Pro Preview achieved just 9.1 percent accuracy while using 10 perce—an outcome that falls far short of autonomous scientific performance.
+The CritPt benchmark was put together by over 50 physicists at 30 different institutions, and it tries to push AI past simple textbook recall into the sort of open-ended problems a graduate student might face.
+The test gave models brand-new, unpublished research questions that look a lot like early-stage PhD work.
+In an independent check by Artificial Analysis, Google’s Gemini 3 Pro Preview only managed about 9.1 percent accuracy while using roughly 10 percent of the compute budget - a result that seems far from what we’d call autonomous scientific performance.

-For now, the evidence points to a substantial shortfall in AI’s ability to act as an autonomous scientist in graduate‑level physics.
+For now, the data point to a sizable shortfall in AI’s ability to act as an autonomous scientist in graduate-level physics.

 Common Questions Answered